1. Drop that list of all the ways you need to be different before you're good enough in your own eyes.

 Watch your life -- and your parenting -- transform.

-Today is Step One of Ten Steps to Unconditional Love, Forgive yourself for not being perfect: Your 12 Step Program to Become a Recovering Perfectionist.
+Today is Step One of Ten Steps to Unconditional Love, Forgive yourself for not being perfect: Become a Recovering Perfectionist.
 Want more support to heal your ability to love unconditionally?
 We're exploring each of the ten steps in more detail over the next few weeks.
 Join us for some heart stretches!